The Great American Play Series

 In 2001 in N.Y., he staged ‘Incident at Vichy’ by Arthur Miller with F. Murray Abraham, and Austin Pendleton in the lead roles and for which Mr. Miller, after attending that performance on book, gave his personal blessing for Stephan to seek a venue for a major production.
 During the time of what turned into a three year mission, Mr. Miller’s loyalty never flagged and it ended only with his sad passing.
 Stephan staged three more ‘performances on book’ of the play first, with Richard Dreyfuss and Fritz Weaver in the leads, then with Peter Weller and Fisher Stevens and finally bringing the full cast to Hartford for one evening’s performance in the hope that backers could be found.
 Alas, in the current economic climate of Broadway, not enough backing could be raised for a play with such a large cast that wasn’t a commercial entertainment.

 Mr. Morrow moved on to another staged reading of Norman Mailer’s play, ‘The Deer Park’ which he directed and played Marion Faye in, one of the leads, and was mentioned by Mr. Mailer in the Vanity Fair of March 2008.
 Mr. Mailer said, after attending the performance on book : ‘Finally, someone understood the language and what the play was all about.’
 Subsequently, Mr. Mailer invited Stephan to co-direct a film of the play and play one of the leading roles.
-With the sad passing of Mr. Mailer that project has been put on hold, but there are plans to continue with his son, Michael Mailer producing.
+With the sad passing of Mr. Mailer that project has been put on hold, but continuing with the project remains one of Stephan's most cherished ambitions.

 One production that he is especially proud is ‘Pieces of Paradise’ by Tennessee Williams, a benefit production to save the historic ‘Thirteenth Street Theater Repertory’ which was threatened by real estate interests.
 By staging four one-act plays by Williams that had been discovered in a box in 2000 and never been seen in New York, the production ran for eight months and raised enough funds to help save the theater.
 Martin Denton of N.Y.Theater. com gave it rave reviews and it may very well have been the last premier of a Tennessee Williams play ever to be seen in New York.